m00se-3/tictactoe_cli/README.md

 seems to work well, doesn't it?

 This program is full of vulnerabilities and anti-patterns.
 Many of the big ones are listed below, but I'm sure others can find more.
-If you would like to see what this program should look like following best practices, see the *production* branch.
+If you would like to see what this program would look like following best practices, see the *production* branch.
+The *production* branch also includes the build instructions.

 ## Vulnerabilities